RemiLuvle/Hellsing/README.md

 Credits
 -------------------------------------------------

-credits too nocturnal for the fly(Fixed up fly)
+credits too nocturnal for the fly and playerwrappers

 Credits too BlackHyrax for the loading music(couldnt get it working so Pasted it💀)